xzoert/graphene/README.md

      Group{} groups !

-You can also declare your type as being the subtype of another one (i.e. it extends it), as in this one again picked up from the *UserManager* example:
+You can also declare your type as being the subtype of another one (i.e. an extension), as in this one again picked up from the *UserManager* example:

      ##### User #####